sansin5982/Statistics-with-R/Linear-regression.md

 # Linear regression

+-   Linear regression is a statistical technique used to analyze the linear relationship between a continuous dependent variable and one or more numerical or categorical independent variables.
+-   Linear regression helps answer to answer the question, if an how a change in X influence a change in Y.
+-   We model changes in Y=f(X)
-Linear regression is a statistical technique used to analyze the linear relationship between a continuous dependent variable and one or more numerical or categorical independent variables.
-It is a commonly used method in data analysis and modeling to predict the value of the dependent variable based on the values of the independent variables.
+-   It is a commonly used method in data analysis and modeling to predict the value of the dependent variable based on the values of the independent variables.

 <table>
 <thead>